rmarting/strimzi-migration-demo/02-target-cluster/05-sample-apps/README.md

 Now you could check that the new consumers in the target cluster are consuming the data starting from the latest offset processed in the source cluster.

-**NOTE**: There is a gap between both cases.
-Keep in mind the properties related with the intervals